 Suggestions:

-- Januik Merlot Columbia Valley
+- Truchard Vineyards Merlot Carneros Napa Valley

 When a food and wine pairing creates a harmonious balance, then you’ve chosen the right wine.
 Experiment and have fun!